Complaints and disputes involving allotment societies

 Where complaints or disputes remain unresolved locally the Federation may, at the request of a society’s officers, arrange for an independent review of the complaint or dispute to be carried out.
 This service is available only to the Federation’s member societies – it cannot be accessed directly by individual complainants.

 At the request of a society, the Federation provides the services of an independent person to undertake the stage 2 review of action taken and/or decisions made by the society in relation to a complaint or dispute.
 The review service functions solely to provide an independent, personal opinion on an unresolved complaint or dispute.
 The service is intended to assist the parties involved to come to a mutually acceptable conclusion and the final decision about what to do remains with the allotment society.
-This review function does not prevent a complainant from accessing the Council’s Corporate Complaints process following a stage 2 review where a complaint or dispute cannot be resolved locally.
+This review function does not prevent a complainant from accessing the Council’s Corporate Complaints process following a stage 2 review request where a complaint or dispute cannot be resolved locally.